 What Does it Mean to Be Bonded?

 The most important thing to look for in a housekeeper is that have their boneding.
 Bonding is a type of insurance that protects a customer in case the housekeeper steals or damages the property in your house.
 While most house cleaners are very honest, having this bond in place means that if something did go wrong, both you and the house cleaner would be protected.
 Not only is it a nice “just in case” thing to have, but it also shows that a company is serious about doing the job right when they pay to bond their employees.
 You are most likely dealing with a professional firm in this case.

 How Do House Cleaners Get Licensed and Bonded?

 Obtaining a business license is simply a matter of the company registering with the county or counties in which they work and keeping up with some simple paperwork on a yearly basis.
-The process varies slightly from area to area, but it is not overly complicated.
+The process varies slightly from area to area, but just about anyone can figure it out.

-Getting bonded is a bit like obtaining an insurance policy.
+Receiving your bonding is much like getting your license.
 The house cleaner or the company that sponsors them will pay a premium to a company that holds the bond.
 The cost of the bonding is based on a number of things, including the area in which the maid works and any information found on a background check.
-Once the bond is set, it will be active until canceled by either the house cleaner or the company that issued it.
+Once bonding is active, it will stay that way until the owner cancels it.

 Hiring a Licensed and Bonded Housekeeper

-The easiest way to make sure you work with someone who is licensed and bonded is to work with an established and trusted agency.
-Check the website of any company you consider hiring and find out if the house cleaners have a license and are bonded.
+The easiest way to make sure you work with someone who is licensing and bonding is to only work with a company you trust and simply check the website of a cleaning company you are considering.
 Doing so could save you time, money, and stress in the long run.